Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Introduction

 \subsection{Response matrices and groves}

-Let $\G$ be a graph and $c\colon\G\to\R_{>0}$ a positive conductance on each edge.
-Let $\No$ be a subset of its vertices.
+Let $\G$ be a graph (undirected, with multiple edges and self-loops allowed), and let $c\colon\G\to\R_{>0}$ be a positive conductance on each edge.
+Our graphs will be finite, except in sections~\ref{Greens} and~\ref{LERW}, where we take limits to infinite lattices.
+Let $\No$ be a subset of $\G$'s vertices such that every vertex of $\G$ is connected to some vertex of $\No$.
 The triple $(\G,c,\No)$ is a \textbf{resistor network}.
-Associated to this data is the Dirichlet-to-Neumann matrix (also called response matrix) $L$, defined as follows.
-Given a function $f:\No\to\R$ find its harmonic extension $h$ on $\G$, that is a function on the vertices of $\G$ that is harmonic on $\G\setminus\No$ and has values $f$ on $\No$.
+Associated to this data is the Dirichlet-to-Neumann matrix (also called the response matrix) $L$, defined as follows.
+Given a function $f:\No\to\R$, find its harmonic extension $h$ on $\G$, that is a function on the vertices of $\G$ that is harmonic on $\G\setminus\No$ and has values $f$ on $\No$.
 Then $L(f) = -\Delta(h)|_\No$ is a linear function of $f$, where $\Delta$ is the (positive semidefinite) graph Laplacian.
 In electrical terms, $L(f)$ gives the current flow into the nodes $\No$ when they are held at $f$ volts.
 While it is not obvious from this definition, $L$ is a symmetric negative semidefinite matrix.

-Planar resistor networks where $\No$ is a subset of the outer face were called \textbf{circular planar networks} in \cite{CIM}, and were studied in \cite{CdV, CGV, CIM}.
-These authors classified which matrices occur as response matrices: they are precisely the matrices whose ``non-interlaced'' minors are nonnegative.
+\textbf{Circular planar networks} are planar resistor networks where $\No$ is a subset of the vertices on the outer face listed in cyclic order.
+These networks were studied in \cite{CdV,CGV,CIM}, where the set of matrices which occur as response matrices were classified: they are precisely the matrices whose ``non-interlaced'' minors are nonnegative.
 (A non-interlaced minor is one in which there are no 4 indices $a<b<c<d$ for which $a$ and $c$ are rows and $b$ and $d$ are columns or vice versa.)
-Furthermore they showed how to construct a graph having a given matrix~$L$.
+Furthermore, these authors showed how to construct a circular planar network having a given such response matrix~$L$.

-On a circular planar graph a \textbf{grove} is a spanning forest (set of edges with no cycles) in which every component contains at least one vertex in $\No$.
-In \cite{KW1} we studied the natural probability measure on groves (where each grove occurs with probability proportional to the product of its edge weights), showing how to compute the probability that a random grove has a given connection topology in terms of the entries in $L$.
+In a resistor network a \textbf{grove} is a spanning forest (set of edges with no cycles) in which every component contains at least one vertex in $\No$.
+(Our term grove is a generalization, to arbitrary graphs and arbitrary connections, of the groves defined by Carroll and Speyer in \cite{CS}.)
+A spanning tree on a large graph (such as $\Z^2$) can be studied by cutting the large graph into two subgraphs which are joined at nodes along their boundaries.
+The spanning tree restricted to either subgraph is a grove.
+In \cite{KW1} we studied the natural probability measure on groves (where each grove occurs with probability proportional to the product of its edge weights), showing for circular planar graphs how to compute the probability that a random grove has a given connection topology in terms of the entries in $L$.